Requirements for Graduation with Honors in Chemistry

 Honors courses offered by the Department of Chemistry are Honors sections of already-existing courses in 1) CHEM 4900 – Directed Undergraduate Research, and 2) CHEM 4696 - Seminar.
 To obtain a degree with Honors in Chemistry, a student must

-Complete 1 hour of Honors Seminar (Honors section of CHEM 4696), which involves a seminar presentation of the results of the Honors research and defense of the Honors thesis.
-The thesis must be successfully defended before a committee consisting of the Honors research director, plus two additional members of the Department, to be appointed by the Department Honors Committee.
+Complete 1 hour of Honors Seminar (CHEM 4696H), which involves a seminar presentation of the results of the Honors research and defense of the Honors thesis.
+The thesis must be successfully defended before the student's Honors Thesis Committee (consisting of the Honors research advisor, plus two additional members of the Chemistry Department's Honors Faculty).

-Have a GPA of at least 3.2 for all Honors work in Chemistry at UNC Charlotte, have a GPA of at least 3.0 for all UNC Charlotte course work, have a GPA of at least 3.0 for all course work in Chemistry at UNC Charlotte, and receive the grade of "A" for at least 3 hours of Directed Honors Research
+Have a GPA of at least 3.75 for all Honors work in Chemistry at UNC Charlotte, have a GPA of at least 3.5 for all UNC Charlotte course work, have a GPA of at least 3.25 for all course work in Chemistry at UNC Charlotte, receive the grade of "A" for at least 4 hours of Directed Honors Research, and receive an A for the CHEM 4696H, including their defense of their honors thesis to their thesis committee.

 Admission to the Honors Program

-Consideration for admission to the Honors Program may be initiated by the student or by any faculty member.
-The Honors Committee of the Chemistry Department will formally approve admission.
+Consideration for admission to the Honors Program may be initiated by the student or by any honors faculty member.
+The Honors Program Director of the Chemistry Department will formally approve admission.
 The student may be removed from the Honors Program at any time, upon his/her own request or upon the recommendation of the Honors Committee of the Chemistry Department.
-He/she will then exercise the option of (1) withdrawing from the Honors course(s) in accordance with the University policy on withdrawal or (2) switching from the Honors section of the course(s) to a regular (non-Honors) section of the course(s).
+They will then exercise the option of (1) withdrawing from the Honors course(s) in accordance with the University policy on withdrawal or (2) switching from the Honors section of the course(s) to a regular (non-Honors) section of the course(s).
+Continuation in the Honors Program is reviewed each semester and the student may be removed by the Honors Program Director if their GPA requirements are not maintained, or if they have committed any academic integrity code violations.

-Please contact Dr. Dan Jones for more information about the Honors Chemistry Program
+Please contact the Honors Program Director, Dr. Jordan Poler (email@example.com) for more information about the Honors Chemistry Program

-Note: While the Honors Program in Chemistry is intended primarily for chemistry majors, it is open to students in other majors who have the appropriate background in chemistry.
+Note: While the Honors Program in Chemistry is intended primarily for chemistry BA or BS majors, it is open to students in other majors who have the appropriate background in chemistry.

-All students planning to graduate with honors must submit to the Honors College an Application to Candidacy Form with a thesis/project proposal by the deadline of the semester PRIOR to the semester in which they expect to complete the thesis/project.
+All students planning to graduate with honors must first apply to candidacy during the semester before their last semester.
+More information about the graduation process is found at the Honors College website. to the Honors College an with a thesis/project proposal by the deadline of the semester PRIOR to the semester in which they expect to complete the thesis/project.
 This process includes a review of the proposal by Honors Faculty and sometimes requires revisions.
 Plan ahead and contact your honors program director in your junior year to facilitate this process.
-He or she, as well as your thesis advisor and any reader(s), must review the proposal and approve it via signature before submission.
+They, as well as your thesis advisor and any reader(s), must review the proposal and approve it via signature before submission.

-This Application to Candidacy process is required before taking any honors thesis/project courses on campus.
-Students who fail to complete this required step will not be able to proceed with the thesis/project, nor graduate with honors.
-For more information, including the form, deadlines, and guidelines, see http://honorscollege.uncc.edu/students/current-students.
+This Application to Candidacy process is required before starting their honors thesis capstone courses (CHEM4900H and CHEM 4696H).
+Students who fail to complete this required step will not be able to proceed with the honors thesis/project, nor graduate with honors.
+For more information, including the form, deadlines, and guidelines, see https://honorscollege.uncc.edu/living-honors/graduation-process